DerenB/Markdown-Notes/ProgrammingNotes/Blender/GameDevNotes.md

 - Sun - Arbitrary light, acts like real world sun
 - Spotlight - spot light
 - Area - big flat light

+# Edit Mode

+- Selection Object, click drop down menu at top, select "Edit Mode"
+- `Tab` will toggle between object and edit modes

+### Geometry Selection

+- `ALT + LMB` to select all edges in face

+#### Vertex Select

+- Next to Edit Mode drop down
+- KeyB Shortcut: `1`
+- Select Vertices

+#### Edge Select

+- Next to Edit Mode drop down
+- KeyB Shortcut: `2`
+- Select Edge of shape

+#### Face Select

+- Next to Edit Mode drop down
+- KeyB Shortcut: `3`
+- Select face of shape

+### Extrude

+- While in Face Select, can extrude additional topography
+  - KeyB: `E`
+- Don't go inside other objects with extrude

+### Inset

+- KeyB: `I`
+- Opposite of Extrude

+### Loop Cut

+- KeyB: `CTRL + R`
+- Left Click where you want to place the Loop Cut
+  - Left Click Again where you want the cut to be
+  - Right Click if you want it exactly in the middle